aroberge/ideas/docs/source/examples/unnormalized_unicode.rst

        The following initializing code from ideas is included:

     true_dir = dir
-    from ideas.examples.unnormalized_unicode import new_dir as dir
+    from ideas.included.unnormalized_unicode import new_dir as dir

     Ideas Console version 0.0.34.
 [Python version: 3.8.10]